ericincloud/AWS-CodePipeline-and-CodeDeploy/README.md

 ## Step 6: Verify Functionality
 #### Refresh the webpage.
 If everything is properly configured, you will be able to see the new webpage you've added!

-### Finish! <br> Congratulations you've setup and configured CodeDeploy and CodePipeline!
+### Finish!
+Congratulations you've setup and configured CodeDeploy and CodePipeline!

 ## Step 6:
 ####